 Anaphylaxis is a potentially life-threatening allergic reaction.
 The first symptoms usually occur very rapidly and most cases are relieved by prompt treatment but occasionally the symptoms return.
 This usually happens within hours of the initial reaction but on rare occasions they can be more delayed.
-When symptoms return in this way, this is known as biphasic anaphylaxis.
+This is known as biphasic anaphylaxis.

-Anyone who suffers a severe allergic reaction (anaphylaxis) needs to be observed in hospital after they recover in case a biphasic reaction occurs.
-The length of the observation period would be for your treating doctor to decide.
-On very rare occasions, a biphasic reaction has been known to occur as long as 72 hours after the initial reaction.
+Therefore anyone who suffers a severe allergic reaction (anaphylaxis) needs to be observed in hospital after they recover in case a biphasic reaction occurs.
+The length of the observation period is for your treating doctor to decide.
+When you are discharged from hospital make sure you have been provided with at least one adrenaline auto injector, which is the treatment for anaphylaxis.

 We are aware of cases where people who have suffered anaphylaxis have decided not to dial 999 but have waited for the symptoms to resolve on their own, which can happen.
 These people were unaware that a biphasic reaction could occur.
 We must stress that anyone suffering anaphylaxis needs emergency medical treatment as soon as possible after the first symptoms occur.